Sikaran

-Sikaran is a Filipino Martial Art that involves hand and mostly foot fighting.
+Sikaran is a Filipino Martial Art that mostly involves foot fighting.

-As Sikaran is a general term for kicking which is also used as the name of the kicking aspects of other Filipino Martial arts, this article discusses the distinct art which is specifically practiced in the Rizal province that focuses almost exclusively in kicking.
+As Sikaran is a general term for kicking which is also used as the name of the kicking aspects of other Filipino Martial Arts.
+Although originating independently, this style is taught in conjunction with Kali and Dumog.

 Definition

 Sikaran comes from the root word sikad which means kick in Tagalog, Capampangan (e.g. sikaran daka - "I'm going to kick you"), as well as Cebuano (e.g. "sikaran tika").

 History

 Sikaran is a simple but intense martial art game that originated from the town of Baras, in the province of Rizal.
 According to the forefathers of Baras, it had been practiced long before the Spaniards came to the Philippines in the 16th century.

 It is noted that like most Filipino martial arts, Sikaran has no written history as traditional Filipino knowledge is passed orally from generation to generation.

 Like many Filipino martial arts styles, it has been endangered as it does not have as many practitioners as the more mainstream martial arts.
 Like Modern Arnis, in the mid-20th century, it had to adapt certain structural aspects of the more well known art of karate like the belting system, choreographed forms or katas and uniforms to make it more appealing other Filipinos and be more accepted internationally.